 - Cash and profit on Linkedin

-- You have to produce $70,000 worth of goods or services every month.
+- You must produce $70,000 worth of goods or services every month.

-- And you have to collect $70,000 into your bank account every month.
+- You must collect $70,000 into your bank account every month.

 More about breakeven here:

 - There’s one number we all forget about